-The directional characteristic indicates the sensitivity of a microphone as a function of the angle of incidence.
-Reference is the 0 axis as the main sound source.
+The directional characteristic indicates the sensitivity of a microphone depending on the angle of incidence.
+The reference is the 0-axis as the main sound source.
 The directional characteristic is illustrated by directional diagrams.
-The directional characteristic is not the same over the entire frequency spectrum, but varies according to the frequency.
-Therefore, in the directional diagrams, the characteristic is uniformly displayed at 1 kHz.
-In principle, it can be said that the directional characteristic is significantly less pronounced at low frequencies than at high frequencies.
+The directional characteristic is not the same over the entire frequency spectrum but varies depending on the frequency.
+For this reason, the directional diagrams show the characteristic curve uniformly at 1 kHz.
+Basically, it can be said that the directional characteristic is significantly weaker at low frequencies than at high frequencies.

 Electret Condenser Microphone - sphere characteristics